ljsinclair/featurebase-docs/docs/sql-guide/functions/function-reverse.md

 # REVERSE() function

-`Reverse()` function reverses all instances of a specified string in the selected column.
+`REVERSE()` function reverses all instances of a specified string in the selected column.

 ## Syntax